hogbergmarkus/4-paws/README.md

 [W3C CSS validation service](https://jigsaw.w3.org/css-validator/#validate_by_input) was used multiple times for the CSS code.

-Lighthouse in Chrome developer tools was also used to check for problems on multiple occations.
+Lighthouse in Chrome developer tools was also used to check for problems on multiple occasions.

 ### Responsiveness